-1.8 TIME PERIOD OF THE PLAN
+1.81.9 TIME PERIOD OF THE PLAN

-This Official Plan shall provide guidance for the physical development of the Municipality of Thames Centre through the establishment of land use patterns and development policies while having regard to relevant social, economic, and environmental issues for the twenty year planning period, from 2002 to 2022.
+This Official Plan shall provide guidance for the physical development of the Municipality of Thames Centre through the establishment of land use patterns and development policies while having regard to relevant social, economic, and environmental issues for the twenty-five year planning period, from 2002-2021 to 2022 2046.

-It is intended that this Plan be reviewed from time to time, to determine if new technical, physical, social, or economic conditions have changed sufficiently to warrant amendments to the policies and/or land use designations contained within this Plan.
+It is intended that this Plan be reviewed from time to time, to determine if new technical, physical, social, environmental or economic conditions have changed sufficiently to warrant amendments to the policies and/or land use designations contained within this Plan.
 It is also intended that at least every five years, a special public meeting be called by Council to invite public opinion on the appropriateness of policies and designations contained within the Plan.

-1.9 BASIS OF THE PLAN
+1.91.10 BASIS OF THE PLAN

+This Plan has been prepared and updated based on a compilation of technical background information and input from Thames Centre Council, the public and prescribed agencies in consultation with the delegated approval authority for official plans being the County of Middlesex.
 This Plan is based on the results of numerous planning studies and decisions made by the Councils of the former municipalities that now comprise the new Municipality of Thames Centre.
 The previous Official Plans of the two former municipalities contained a number of policies and directions that remain relevant to the current state of the new Municipality.
 An effort has been made to update and carry forward these pertinent policies in order to maintain continuity in land use planning regimes.